-The final costs per restoration activity are shown in Table 6-7, along with the estimated load reductions and cost per pound billions of organisms of bacteria reduced.
-Pet waste campaigns account for the largest percent of reductions followed by ESD practices, where most of the reductions are from ESD practices on ROWs.
+The final costs per restoration activity are shown in Table 6-7, along with the estimated load reductions and cost per pound (or billions of organisms in the case of bacteria) of pollutant reduced.
+Because of the large percent reductions, many different restoration activities will be needed.
+In this restoration plan, stream restoration will provide the most reductions for nitrogen, phosphorus, and sediment, followed by ESD BMP implementation.
+Pet waste campaigns will provide the largest reductions for bacteria.
+Programmatic initiatives are usually more cost-effective

 Table 6-7.
-Total BMP implementation and programmatic initiatives cost and fecal coliform bacteria load reductions by the restoration strategy
+Total BMP implementation and programmatic initiatives cost and load reductions by the restoration strategy